redhat-cop/keepalived-operator/Ingress-how-to.md

 ```

 You can add any other field needed to your configuration, the important thing here is `endpointPublishingStrategy: Private`.
-This will create a set of pods in teh openshift-ingress namespace with prefix: `router-my-keepalived-ingress`.
+This will create a set of pods in the openshift-ingress namespace with prefix: `router-my-keepalived-ingress`.

-Create a load balancer service to server these pods:
+Create a load balancer service to serve these pods:

 ```yaml
 kind: Service